 Rights of Intervenors.
 The Presiding Officer may permit any Person who is likely to be substantially and specifically affected by the proceeding.
 Any Person permitted to intervene shall have all the rights of a Party, subject to the discretion of the Presiding Officer to avoid undue delay or unnecessary duplication of evidence, and shall be subject to all limitations imposed upon a Party.

 Rights of Participants.
 The Presiding Officer may permit any Person who may be affected by a proceeding may be permitted to participate.
 Permission to participate shall be limited to the right to argue orally at the close of a hearing and to file an amicus brief, but shall not necessarily make the Person allowed to participate a Party in interest who may be aggrieved by any result of the proceeding.
-A Person who petitioned to intervene and who was allowed only to participate may participate without waiving his rights to administrative or judicial review of the denial of his motion to intervene.
+A Person who petitioned to intervene and who was allowed only to participate may participate without waiving his or her rights to administrative or judicial review of the denial of his or her motion to intervene.

 1.01: continued